thierrydumas/autoencoder_based_image_compression/README.md

       make
       cd ../../../../
       ```
     * For Windows, use Visual Studio 2015 and the solution file at "hevc/HM-16.15/build/HM_vc2015.sln".
-For more information, see [HEVCSoftwareWebPage](https://hevc.hhi.fraunhofer.de/).
+For more information, see <a href="https://hevc.hhi.fraunhofer.de/" target="_blank">HEVCSoftwareWebPage</a>.

 ## Quick start: reproducing the main results of the paper
 1. Creation of the Kodak test set containing 24 luminance images.